Battle of the Dnieper

-The Battle of the Dnieper was a military campaign that took place in 1943 in Ukraine on the Eastern Front of World War II.
-Being one of the largest operations of the war, it involved almost 4,000,000 troops at one point and stretched over a 1400 km front.
+The Battle of the Dnieper, known on the German side as the Defensive battles on the Dnieper (German: Abwehrschlachten am Dnepr), was a military campaign that took place in 1943 on the Eastern Front of World War II.
+Being one of the largest operations of the war, it involved almost four million troops at one point and stretched over a 1400 km front.

 Over four months, the eastern bank of the Dnieper was recovered from German forces by five of the Red Army's fronts, which conducted several assault river crossings to establish several lodgements on the western bank.
-Kiev was later liberated in the Battle of Kiev.
+Kiev was later liberated in the Second Battle of Kiev.
 2,438 Red Army soldiers were awarded the title Hero of the Soviet Union for their involvement.

 Strategic situation

 Following the Battle of Kursk, the Wehrmacht's Heer and supporting Luftwaffe forces in the southern Soviet Union were on the defensive in southern Ukraine.
 By mid-August, Adolf Hitler understood that the forthcoming Soviet offensive could not be contained on the open steppe and ordered construction of a series of fortifications along the line of the Dnieper river.

 On the Soviet side, Joseph Stalin was determined to launch a major offensive in Ukraine.
 The main thrust of the offensive was in a southwesterly direction; the northern flank being largely stabilized, the southern flank rested on the Sea of Azov.